pulumi/terraform-provider-azurerm/website/docs/r/nat_gateway_public_ip_association.html.markdown

 The following attributes are exported:

-* `id` - The (Terraform specific) ID of the Association between the Nat Gateway and the Public IP.
+* `id` - The (provider specific) ID of the Association between the Nat Gateway and the Public IP.

 ## Timeouts